-This case will decide if the constitutional validity of the Aadhar Scheme.
+This case will decide the constitutional validity of the Aadhar Act.

 In 2011, the Central Government initiated a new identity document known as the Aadhar Card which was to be issued by a new agency, the Unique Identification Authority of India (UIDAI).
 This card would be the basic identity card in India and would be available to every resident of the country free of cost.